keln233/CNN_DFAA/README.md

 # Data Notes

 This repository does not include the full datasets used in the manuscript.
-It records the minimum information needed to understand the expected inputs and to reconstruct the workflow from source data.
+It provides the minimum information needed to understand the expected model inputs and to reconstruct the workflow from the original source data.

-## Public Source Data
+## Source Data

-The workflow uses seasonal forecast variables retrieved from the Copernicus Climate Data Store:

-- dataset: `seasonal-original-single-levels`
-- originating centre used in the provided script: `ecmwf`
-- example system: `5`
-- example variables: `2m_temperature`, `total_precipitation`, `evaporation`
-- example retrieval script: `scripts/download_cds_seasonal.py`
+The meteorological data used in this study were obtained from the China Meteorological Administration.
+These data were used to construct the climate predictors required for CNN model training, evaluation, and prediction.

+Due to file-size constraints and data redistribution restrictions, the complete raw meteorological datasets are not included in this GitHub repository.
+Users should obtain the original data directly from the China Meteorological Administration or the corresponding authorized data service platform, following the applicable data access and usage terms.

 The manuscript workflow also uses SST-derived predictors and basin or lake-area information.
-Before submission, add the official source name, URL, DOI, or accession information for those datasets here.
+Before submission, please add the official source name, URL, DOI, or accession information for these datasets if they are derived from sources other than the China Meteorological Administration.

 ## Expected Processed Table Schema